Crenshaw1312/Yagpdb-ccs/README.md

 # Yagpdb+Pagstdb-ccs
 ERMAGERD?
-I HAVE THREE STARS?! paggy commands are in go, yaggy is lua, so you can see the percentage of yag vs pag!
+I HAVE THREE STARS?!

+paggy commands are in go, yaggy is lua, so you can see the percentage of yag vs pag under languages

 ## To Do
 - [ ] Mod Creafter's CC command with more customizability (or just make my own)